WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_audio.md

 was set period_size = 512
 was set buffer_size = 2048
 alsa_device_init. hwparams(0x557d6e4fa0), swparams(0x557d6e5210)
 ```

 The above log shows that the audio device initialization is successful, and the audio device is opened for audio collection.

-When a person speaks the command words "Hello Horizon", "Go forward", "Turn left", "Turn right", "Go backward" one by one next to the microphone, the speech algorithm SDK outputs the recognition results after intelligent processing, and the log shows the following:
+When a person speaks the Chinese command words "地平线你好", "向前走", "向左转", "向右转", "向后退" one by one next to the microphone, the speech algorithm SDK outputs the recognition results after intelligent processing, and the log shows the following:

 ```text
 recv hrsc sdk event wakeup success, wkp count is 1